Plat No. 631-02-011

 Adding to BDC’s financial woes, the selling of “New Bratenahl” turned out to be an uphill battle.
 The high-rise apartments and townhomes recommended by all the experts were ahead of their time.
 No matter how luxurious its appointments and how beautiful the urban-style setting, residences were not easily marketed at the height of America’s love affair with suburbia.

-The shortage of conveniences in Bratenahl made the sales job even harder, as did lingering memories of the televised images of National Guard tanks patrolling the streets of nearby Hough neighborhood in the aftermath of tensions in the summer of 1966.
+The shortage of conveniences in Bratenahl made the sales job even harder, as did lingering memories of the televised images of National Guard tanks patrolling the streets of nearby Hough neighborhood in the aftermath of tensions in the summer 1966.

 The glacial progress of the sales effort prompted a reorganization of BDC’s ownership.
 John Dempsey withdrew from the day-to-day leadership of BDC, and Gertrude Britton became the sole pillar of financial support.

-Mrs. Britton, willing and able to continue absorbing BDC’s losses, bought BDC the time it needed to fill the two towers and sell the townhomes.
+Mrs. Britton, willing and able to continue absorbing BDC’s losses, bought BDC the time needed to fill the two towers and sell the townhomes.
 She even went so far as to pay for lighting Bratenahl Place’s empty apartments at night so that no one could see how many units remained vacant.
 Her generosity averted a possible disaster.

 However, even Mrs. Britton’s stoicism had limits.
-On July 2, 1975, Mrs. Britton, reluctantly accepting her financial advisor’s advice, sold One Bratenahl Place to B. A. Associates Ltd., a partnership headed by Howard B. Schulman and Carl Milstein, for an amount over $5 million.
+On July 2, 1975, Mrs. Britton, reluctantly accepting her financial advisor’s advice, sold One Bratenahl Place to B. A. Associates Ltd., a partnership headed by Howard B. Schulman and Carl Milstein, for over five million dollars.
 The partnership immediately proceeded to convert the rental apartments into condominiums.

-While the goal of making a fair return on time and monies invested had eluded BDC’s founders, the expectations of civic benefit were met, if not exceeded.
+While the goal of making a fair return on time and monies invested had eluded BDC’s founders, the civic benefit met or exceeded expectations.
 Bratenahl Place proved to be the answer to most of the village’s prayers.
 The project boosted village revenue at a critical time, preventing tax increases and saving services.

 Bratenahl Towers was responsible for an awakening of new interest in Bratenahl, and quiet dignity again reigned.
 Its population of movers and shakers rejuvenated Bratenahl’s image and demographics.
-Elegant old homes became in demand again.
+Elegant old homes became in demand.
 The ultra-modern architecture of the high-rise towers became an instant landmark.